ocean plants

 Johson’s Seagrass

-Florida is known for its beaches and tourist attractions — and for Johson’s Seagrass, an endangered type of ocean plant that is only found in the waters around the Sunshine State.
-It is an integral part of the ecosystem, absorbing carbon dioxide from the water and acting as a food source for everything from green sea turtles to manatees.
+Florida is best known for its beaches and tourist attractions.
+It is also known for the endangered Johson’s Seagrass, an ocean plant only found in the waters around the Sunshine State.
+Johson’s Seagrass is an integral part of the ecosystem because of its ability to absorb carbon dioxide from the water.
+It is a food source for everything from green sea turtles to manatees.
 It also acts as a home to many of the native fish and shellfish that inhabit the waters around the state.

 This particular seagrass is threatened by pollution and runoff from the state’s industrial and agricultural areas.
-It is also damaged frequently by boaters passing on the water above them.
-As a slow growing seagrass, it doesn’t repair damaged areas quickly, making it difficult for this species to thrive when it is so threatened.
+Damage is also frequently caused by boaters who pass on the water above.
+As a slow growing seagrass, it doesn’t repair damaged areas quickly.
+This makes it difficult for this species to thrive when under threat.

 The Great Barrier Reef

-While the reef itself isn’t a plant, the great coral structure is home to hundreds of species of plants and animals that will all be threatened if the reef dies.
-The obituaries for the reef that made the rounds on social media last year were more accurate than even their authors realized — the great reef is dying, because of climate change and human-introduced pollutants in the water.
+While the reef itself isn’t a plant, the great coral structure is home to hundreds of species of plants and animals.
+All these lifeforms are under threat if the reef dies.
+Last years’ obituaries for the reef that made the rounds on social media were more accurate than their authors realized.
+The great reef is dying, because of climate change and human-introduced pollutants in the water.

 When the Great Barrier Reef, this 25-million-year-old wonder of the natural world, finally dies, it will take its entire ecosystem with it.
-The ecosystem will collapse and all of the plants and animals that call the coral home will have to relocate or die — and most will probably die.
+The ecosystem will collapse and all of the plants and animals that call the coral home will have to relocate or die .
+Most will probably die.

 Plankton